 And we posted it on Facebook and asked if people were willing to donate to help this family out.
-This is what happened next:
+This is what happened next with a successful fundraiser:

 UPDATE January 19, 2022 8.35 pm – the first help

 Dear all, we are a little overwhelmed by all the generous gifts.
 How very sweet!
 Below is a new message from our friend; so you know what was done with the money transferred this morning.
 And money is still coming in (thank you!!!)
 So we’re going to bring that back to the people in the mountains, or other people in Marrakech who can use it well.
-We will of course keep you informed as best as possible.
+We will of course keep you informed as best as possible about a successful fundraiser.
 But first this beautiful story.
 With photos included

 ————- Message from Marrakech